 The news has hit the media earlier this week: according to various sources, Manchester United was willing to pay Neymar‘s buyout clause of over $190 million to Barcelona, and further $340,000 a week, for the player to join its ranks.
 Sounds attractive enough?
 Well, I think it does – several sources have considered the deal to be ready to go down, with the Brazilian player joining the ranks of the Red Devils starting next spring.

 But don’t bet on Neymar leaving Camp Nou just yet.

-If you are looking to bet on something, try All Slots Casino.
 The casino has one of the largest libraries of online casino games you can think of: over 700 titles in its downloadable suite, half as many browser-based games, and about 100 titles you can play on your smartphone or tablet.
 Its specials are as attractive as you might expect, with up to $/€1,600 in bonus funds added to your account for your first few deposits, mouthwatering monthly promotions and the best video slot action you can ask for.
 All Slots is a great place to play that you should try today.